MicrosoftDocs/architecture-center/docs/example-scenario/cobalt/cobalt-white-paper.md

 The following steps are outlined in the diagram:

 1. A user in the customer network starts the Azure DevOps build pipeline.
-2. The customer’s build agent retrieves build task from Azure pipelines.
+2. The customer’s build agent retrieves build task from Azure Pipelines.
-3. Build tasks running on the build agent retrieve dependencies from Docker Hub, GitHub and Terraform.
+3. Build tasks running on the build agent retrieve dependencies from Docker Hub, GitHub, and Terraform.
 4. Build tasks running on the build agent provision Resource Groups and Resources in Azure App Service environment.
 5. Network connectivity is configured to the App Service environment via service endpoints.